northeastern-rc/rc-public-documentation/docs/source/using-ood/interactiveapps.md

 JupyterLab Notebook is one of the interactive apps on OOD.
 This section will provide a walkthrough of setting up and using this app.
 The general workflow is to create a virtual Python environment, ensure that JupyterLab Notebook uses your virtual environment, and reference this environment when you start the JupyterLab Notebook OOD interactive app.

-You can find the JupyterLab notebook on OOD by following these steps:
+To find the JupyterLab Notebook on OOD, follow these steps:

-1. Go to [Open On Demand]
+1. Go to [Open On Demand].
-1. Click on Interactive Apps
+1. Click on Interactive Apps.
-1. Select JupyterLab Notebook from the dropdown list
+1. Select JupyterLab Notebook from the dropdown list.

 The OOD form for launching JupyterLab Notebook will appear.